btmi/uic/README.md

 The UIC is licensed under a [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/) so that it can be freely used  by any sort of system that catalogues instrumental parts creating data sets that can be easily shared with different systems.

-The files are updated every day at 1am (all dates and times are in UTC).
+The files are updated every day at 01:00am (all dates and times are in UTC) and the status.xml/json file can be used to trigger any download updates.

 A technical description of the UIC by Mark Carroll, James Koehne and Peter Grimshaw was published in the [Music Reference Services Quarterly Volume 17, 2014 – Issue 1](https://www.tandfonline.com/doi/abs/10.1080/10588167.2014.873226?mobileUi=0&journalCode=wmus20)